arthurshmidt/astro_images/README.md

 # astro_images
-My repository for editing analysing astro fits images.
+My repository for editing and analysing astro fits images.
 I will start by finding an image that I like and recreating it from the raw fits data.

 ## Current Image
 The butterfly nebula NGC6302